docker-library/docs/influxdb/content.md

 %%LOGO%%

-## Update the latest tag to 1.8
+## Update the latest tag to 2.0

-As of the InfluxDB 2.0 OSS (open source) general availability release, the `latest` tag for this image points to the latest 2.0 release.
-If you are using the `latest` tag for any production or development purposes, update your development environment to reference the `1.8` tag.
+In the future, the latest tag for this image will point to the latest released implementation of influxdb 2.0.
+This will happen when the first general available release for 2.0 exists.
+If you are using the latest tag for any production or development purposes, please update your development environment to reference the 1.8 tag.

 ## Using this mage